MylesBorins/xml-sanitizer/README.md

 ## Purpose

 Have you ever tried to put the output of a child process into an xml document before?
 Certain CLI utilities will generate characters that look great on your terminal, but will cause mayhem in XML world.
-This package is a simply regular expression that will clean all of that up for you!
+This package is a simple regular expression that will clean all of that up for you!

 ## Usage
 ```js